Sexual difficulties are very common. Research suggests that more than half of us will experience a problem at some point.

 Intimate relationships don’t have to lose their excitement.
 Closeness, self-esteem and open communication are essential to lasting, healthy sexuality.
 They are also the biggest factors in sexual satisfaction.

 While it may feel awkward or unnatural to talk about sex at first, very often, when you do open up, there are major, surprising shifts in a your sexual relationship.
 Too often, people let years pass without having a conversation about their sexuality.
-Whether you’re single, married, in a relationship, gay, straight or lesbian, you can benefit from a healthy loving sex life.
+We know that relationships in today’s society can be complex, so whatever your gender or sexuality, whether you’re single, in a relationship or married, you can benefit from a healthy loving sex life.

 Here at the Change Project we have qualified and experienced Sex Therapists who can support you and your partner to rediscover and improve your sex life.